Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders: Basic Invariants of

 is commutative with all paths in $Q/I$, $z_iz_j = 0$ if and only if $i \neq j$, and so $\cZ(\Lambda) \cong A_0 \cdot k[[z_1, z_2, ..., z_r]]/(z_iz_j)_{i \neq j}$. \item This follows from the definitions.
 In particular, for $k\tilde{\mathbb{A}}_{|\sigma_i|}^{eq}$, the completion is given by the hereditary order $\Lambda_i$. \end{enumerate} \end{proof}

 \begin{proof} (\textbf{Proof of Theorem} \ref{basic invariants main theorem}): First, the cycle types of the constellation $C=[\sigma, \alpha, \phi]$ are known invariants of the action of the absolute Galois group.
-From the structure of $\cZ(\Lambda)$ and $\cN(\Lambda)$ given in the definition of dessin orders, normalizations, and from the previous Lemma, we can now see that $\cZ(\Lambda)$ and $\cN(\Lambda)$ are invariants of this action on $\Lambda$ as well. \end{proof}
+From the structure of $\cZ(\Lambda)$ and $\cN(\Lambda)$ given in the definition of dessin orders, normalizations, and from the previous Lemma, we can now see that $\cZ(\Lambda)$\footnote{This will be important when studying gluings of central characters and their restrictions given by representations in the BGG category $\mathcal{O}$ of the semi-simple Lie algebras given by local surface orders.} and $\cN(\Lambda)$ are invariants of this action on $\Lambda$ as well. \end{proof}

 Alone, this does not seem to provide any significant new results for dessins aside from a reinterpretation of the cycle types of $[\sigma, \alpha, \phi]$ into representation theoretic language.
 We will study how these invariants along with projective resolutions of simple modules recover the dessin entirely and how each encodes the information of $[\sigma, \alpha, \phi]$.
 These invariants give some interesting implications in the representation theory of the surface algebras and dessin orders as well.